What you see is often affected by what you expect to see.

-Grab a dowel with each hand.
-While looking at the reflection of your hand in the mirror, move the other hand, the one that is out of view behind the mirror.
+Grab the dowel with both hands, one on each side of the mirror, so that your right hand is on the reflective side of the mirror, and your left hand is on the non-reflective (back) side of the mirror.
+While looking at the reflection of your right hand in the mirror, move your left hand, the one that is out of view behind the mirror.

 What's Going On?

 When you look at the reflection of your hand in the mirror, your brain is fooled into thinking that the image it sees in the mirror is actually your other hand.
 When you move that hand, your brain naturally expects to see the hand move.
 After all, messages from the nerves in that hand tell your brain that the hand is moving.
-The hand’s apparent failure to move can be profoundly disturbing to your brain, which doesn’t enjoy having its assumptions trifled with!
+The hand’s apparent failure to move can be profoundly disturbing to your brain, as the nerve impulses don't match the information from your eyes!